 TITLE 20

-APPENDIX A
+APPENDIX A NOTE: Appendix A: Definitions are either included in Article 1.13 Land Use Definitions or Article 1.14 Measurements, Construction, and Code Terminology Definitions

 Generally:

 Words and phrases defined as set out in this chapter unless it is apparent that from the context they have a different meaning.
-All words used in the present tense include the future; all words in the singular include the plural; the word “building” includes the word “structure”, the word “shall” or “must” is mandatory, the word “may” is permissive, the word “person”: includes “firm”, “association”, “corporation”, “partnership” and “natural person”; the word “used” includes the words “arranged”, “designed” or “intended to be used”; the word “construct” includes the words “erect”, “reconstruct”, “alter”, “move in” and “move upon”; masculine and feminine terms such as “he” and “she” are used interchangeably; words not defined herein shall have meanings as set forth in Webster’s Ninth New College Dictionary.
+All words used in the present tense include the future; all words in the singular include the plural; the word “building” includes the word “structure”, the word “shall” or “must” is mandatory, the word “may” is permissive, the word “person”: includes “firm”, “association”, “corporation”, “partnership” and “natural person”; the word “used” includes the words “arranged”, “designed” or “intended to be used”; the word “construct” includes the words “erect”, “reconstruct”, “alter”, “move in” and “move upon”; masculine and feminine terms such as “he” and “she” are used interchangeably; words not defined herein shall have meanings as set forth in.
+Merriam-Webster's Collegiate Dictionary, 11th Edition,

 If the definitions stated herein at any time conflict with the definitions provided in the other chapters of code, the more restrictive interpretation shall apply.
 (Ord.
 763, 1996; Ord.
 167, 1968; Ord.
 158, 1956)